PallazCat/PallazCat.github.io/_pages/about.md

 Who I Am
 ======
-I am about to graduate and be a PhD studnent at the University of Toronto majoring in Pure Maths.
+I am about to graduate at Peking University in China and become a PhD studnent at the University of Toronto majoring in Pure Mathematics this September.

 My Academic Interests